Leaving the House for 3 Days or 3 Months? 5 Must-Dos Before Your Trip

 Before you lock the door behind you, have you considered additional opportunities to save when leaving your house unoccupied?

-Now is not the time to blow your budget.
-By following these pre-vacation tips, you can save money before you leave and enjoy your trip without a financial worry.
+By following these pre-travel tips, you can avoid wasting money on a vacant house and enjoy your trip without a financial worry.

 Why heat or cool your home when you’re not there to enjoy it?
 You can save big energy dollars by adjusting your thermostat a few degrees before you leave, according to Duke Energy spokesperson Ana Gibbs.

-And while you may be tempted to turn off the thermostat entirely in extreme heat or cold, your miserly ways may end up costing you more in the long run.
+And while you may be tempted to turn off the thermostat entirely in extreme heat or cold, that may end up costing you more in the long run.

 2. Stock Up Your Refrigerator

-“If you don’t normally keep it full, use containers of water and ice cube trays,” suggests Gibbs.
-The exception to this rule, she adds, is if you’re away for four weeks or longer; in that case, you should empty the fridge and unplug it.
+“If you don’t normally keep it full, use containers of water and ice cube trays,” Gibbs said.
+The exception to this rule, she added, is if you’re away for four weeks or longer; in that case, you should empty the fridge and unplug it.